TeselaGen/fsml.org/website/docs/examples/microbyre-example.md

     $> fsml manifest create microbyreData.csv --parser microbyreParser --type data --author YOUR_NAME --format json --write mbManifest --pack tar
 ```

-Noted all the flags passed to the command?
+Note all the flags passed to the command?
 Well, we can set some of them as defaults so we don’t have to pass them in every time.

 To do so we can use the “defaults” commands: